 Safety members are assigned to entrances/exits and hallways to support arrival and dismissal procedures.
 Parents are to pick up students at Exit 2.
-Teachers will exit the building and take students to the buses before bringing walkers to exit 2.
+Teachers will dismiss walkers/pick ups to the gymnasium, and then exit the building and take students to the buses.